RobinTail/express-zod-api/README.md

 - All of your endpoints can respond in a consistent way.
 - The expected endpoint input and response types can be exported to the frontend, so you don't get confused about the field names when you implement the client for your API.
-- You can generate your API documentation in a Swagger / OpenAPI compatible format.
+- You can generate your API documentation in OpenAPI 3.1 and JSON Schema compatible format.

 # How it works